Pancreatic Cancer Awareness

 E is for Evolving: The mole is changing in size, shape, or color.

 If any of the above signs are noticed, a healthcare provider must be immediately consulted to determine whether a mole or growth may be cancerous.
 Detecting melanoma at an early stage is crucial and makes a significant difference.
-If detected early – when the cancer is on the surface of the skin – melanoma has exceptional prognosis with 5-year survival rate of 99%.
+If detected early – when the cancer is on the surface of the skin – melanoma has exceptional prognosis with a 5-year survival rate of 99%.
 The survival rate drops to 66% if the disease reaches the lymph nodes, and 27% if it has metastasized to distant organs.

 In most cases, a questionable mole is usually surgically removed and sent for a biopsy so it can be examined thoroughly.
 If the mole is diagnosed as cancerous, and the type of melanoma is classified, the next important step is the identification of the disease stage for treatment determination.
 This may require additional tests such as sentinel lymph node biopsy, PET and CT scans, MRIs and blood tests.
 Several elements define the stage of melanoma such as how far the melanoma has grown into the skin, and if it has spread.
 A lower stage number means less progression of the disease.

 Gene mutations (changes) are also important risk factors for melanoma skin cancer.
-Mutations can either be acquired mutations that are caused by environmental factors, or hereditary mutations that exist in a person from birth and can be inherited from a parent.
+Mutations can be either acquired mutations that are caused by environmental factors, or hereditary mutations that exist in a person from birth and can be inherited from a parent.
 Having certain hereditary mutations raise the risk of developing melanoma.
 As hereditary mutations cluster in families, having a first-degree relative with melanoma may mean that more people in the family could also have a hereditary mutation that increases their risk of developing cancer.
 Overall, about 10% of newly diagnosed melanoma patients have a family history of the disease.
 The risk is greater for individuals if several members on one side of the family were diagnosed with melanoma, if a family member had more than one melanoma or had both melanoma and pancreatic cancer.
 In these cases, genetic testing can be beneficial as it can identify whether a mutation exists, and what risk factors could be avoided to reduce the risk of cancer developing in the future.
 Additionally, if an individual had a melanoma in the past, then that person has a greater risk of developing melanoma again in the future.
 Lastly, a rare inherited condition called Xeroderma pigmentosum (XP) elevates the risk of developing melanomas and other skin cancers at a young age.

 When diagnosed at an early stage, surgery is the main treatment for melanoma.
 If it is not diagnosed until it has progressed, treatment may include immunotherapy, chemotherapy, radiation therapy and targeted therapy.
 A team of healthcare providers will recommend the best treatment option for each patient depending on the stage of melanoma.